To tell anyone in HR or payroll that compliance is important is stating the obvious—you know it, we know it.

 One way technology can help with compliance related to employee data is by integrating payroll and HR systems and processes in an HCM or HRIS.
 If an organization maintains separate systems for important functions such as payroll, benefits and tax reporting, it’s likely that employee data is maintained separately, and potentially manually as well.
 And that could lead to trouble: 47% of HR and payroll professionals say that having multiple, duplicate employee records leads to increased compliance risk.

 More inputs and more touchpoints mean more opportunities for data entry and duplication errors, and a technology-based integrated system can automate redundant tasks and help ensure data accuracy and compliance.

-Another way an integrated technology solution can help with compliance is by providing better visibility into how the organization as a whole is managing employee data.
+Another way an integrated technology solution can help with global payroll compliance is by providing better visibility into how the organization as a whole is managing employee data.
 Whether specific compliance responsibilities fall within the payroll or HR functions, or both, a broad data view can help you track changes and view updates made to personnel files, often in real time.